Ziva Vatra - home :: Odds and Sods :: Git Hints

 # As we made changes, we have to commit again, with auto-message for reference

-system("git commit -m 'post-commit-hook: Updating CMS timestamps and vim config' ./");
+system("git commit -m 'post-commit-hook: Updating CMS timestamps' ./");

 exit(0);